RIKIEL-K/Face-Authentificator-APP/readme.md

 - **Face ID Registration**: Users can register their face for authentication.
 - **Face ID Authentication**: Users can log in using facial recognition.
 - **Database Storage**: User data and facial descriptors are stored in an SQLite database.
+- **Search Face**: Allows searching for a face in the database using advanced algorithms.

 ### Key Files